ravi-prakash02/titan-implementation/README.md

 # Titan Benchmarking

-This project implements and benchmarks [Titan](https://eprint.iacr.org/2026/908), our polynomial commitment scheme (PCS), against existing schemes.
+This project implements [Titan](https://eprint.iacr.org/2026/908), our polynomial commitment scheme (PCS) and benchmarks it against existing schemes.

 The PCS evaluation compares performance across the following metrics: